 The overall objective of the Ventura County Employees' Retirement Association Plan (the "Plan") is to ensure continued access to retirement, disability, and survivor benefits for current and future VCERA participants.
 To ensure a solid foundation for the future of the Plan, VCERA has carefully structured and implemented an investment program designed to produce superior long-term investment returns, while prudently managing the risk of the portfolio.
 Investment policy and asset allocation are reviewed and revised by the Board of Retirement to reflect the Plan's actuarial assumptions, accrued liabilities, and investment outlook.
-The following is a report on the performance of the Plan for the fiscal year ending June 30, 2016.
+The following is a report on the performance of the Plan for the fiscal year ending June 30, 2017.

 Although investment manager performance is a key component of the future success of the Plan, the overall asset allocation policy will be the primary determinant of such success.
-Modern Portfolio Theory maintains that long-term investors, who assume prudent levels of risk, will be rewarded with incremental returns above lower returning, risk-free assets (i.e. T-Bills).
+Modern Portfolio Theory maintains that longterm investors, who assume prudent levels of risk, will be rewarded with incremental returns above lower returning, risk-free assets (e.g. T-Bills).
 The Plan is required to pay accumulated/earned retirement benefits today while preparing for uncertain future investment returns and benefits.
-This balancing of short-term versus long-term needs is a key consideration in the overall portfolio construction process.
-To facilitate the balance of short-term versus long-term objectives, the Board of Retirement has adopted a diversified asset allocation structure that includes traditional asset classes such as U.S. and non-U.S. Equity and Fixed Income, as well as alternative asset classes such as Private Equity, Real Estate, Risk Parity, and MLP strategies.
+This balancing of short-term versus longterm needs is a key consideration in the overall portfolio construction process.
+To facilitate the balance of shortterm versus long-term objectives, the Board of Retirement has adopted a diversified asset allocation structure that includes traditional asset classes such as U.S. and non-U.S. Equity and Fixed Income, as well as alternative asset classes such as Private Equity, Real Estate, and Liquid Alternative Strategies.